Apelon-VA/va-isaac-docs/Known Issues.md

 ## Regressions (primarily)

-- Creating relationships via Blueprint API results in rels that are only navigable from child to parent
-  - The index that supports parent to child naviation is not being properly updated during the blueprint commit process.
-- Creating Dynamic Refexes (especially nested dynamic refexes) doesn't work properly via blueprint API.
-  - The nested refexes simply vanish... don't seem to be retrievable by any API call.
-- The removal of annotation vs member style on refexes has broken much logic in the GUI code
-  - Many things were special cased based on which style or refex it was - that information no longer exists - so things don't work as expected.
-  - This won't improve until we chop the annotation style flag out of the API, and update the GUI code accordingly
 - Creating new concepts / descriptions via Blueprint API is not currently updating the lucene indexes
 - There is no functioning commit notification / listener mechanism
   - This breaks the existing workflow implementation